 Improperly functioning on-lot sewage disposal systems, also called septic systems, can introduce high levels of nitrogen, phosphorous, and organic matter into the environment.
 This is a significant problem because they serve as ideal nourishment for bacterial and viral pathogens.
 To limit this occurrence there are a number of management measures and structural measures that a homeowner can pursue.

 Local governments, even though they have only a relatively limited ability to reduce pollutants, also can take useful steps.
 One method, the purpose of this web page, is to disseminate information; and, a second method is to require on-lot sewage disposal inspections.
-In 1995 Upper Southampton Township adopted Ordinance No. 319.
-The ordinance requires that all on-lot sewage disposal systems be "inspected by a certified septic system inspector every two years.
-Furthermore, the inspection must be conducted in accordance with the Septic System Inspection Checklist (SSIC) as prepared by the Pennsylvania Septage Management Association."
-After reviewing this site, should you have any unanswered questions, or need to obtain an SSIC, e-mail firstname.lastname@example.org, or call the Director of Licenses and Inspections at 215.322.9700, ext.
+In 2020 Upper Southampton Township adopted Ordinance No. 463.
+The ordinance requires pumping and service every 3 years by an approved pumper/hauler, licensed by the Bucks County Department of Health.
+A complete copy of the ordinance is available here.
+Should you have any questions, or need to obtain a pumpers report form, e-mail Ken Kline at email@example.com, or call 215.322.9700, ext.
 123.